 One of my clients had me write a white paper for recruiters on the common mistakes they make when hiring new people.
 Papers like these are written in a more academic setting, without the fluff online writing may have.

-White papers are also lucrative – that the average price for a white paper is $5000 to $7000 – but they can be time consuming and a bit boring to write and it’s not for everyone.
-White papers are also a one-off job and doesn’t allow recurring gigs unless you are already a writer for this client.
+White papers are also lucrative – that the average price for a white paper is $5000 to $7000 – but they can be time-consuming and a bit boring to write and it’s not for everyone.
+White papers are also a one-off job and aren't recurring unless you are already a writer for this client.

 If you want to know more about writing white papers, check out posts from The White Paper Guy.